Chiloé Island: Land of Myth & Sea

 Near the end of the ride, something was afoot.
 The bus had reached Pargua, a village in the commune of Calbuco located on the northeast side of the Chacao Channel.
 The town sits near Route 5 and connects the village of Chacao to the northern end of Chiloé Island by ferry.

-Excited to see what the commotion was about, we hopped off the bus to check things out.
+Excited to see what the commotion was about and once our bus settled into its tiny little spot, we hopped off to investigate.

 With barely enough room to squeeze between the massive vehicles that had boarded the ferry, we made our way to the top deck to enjoy the views.
 Though gloomy and grey, it was still great to get some fresh air; we couldn’t wait to land on the island.